 The second post is an amazing blend of story and advertisement.
 By sharing his experience, Mike attracted like-minded potential customers looking to enjoy an adult-only resort.

 People are interested in stories.
 You can generate a significant reaction on Reddit using a narrative structure.

-Another way of getting engagement without appearing Salesy is to post your original story sans a direct link to your site.
+Another way of getting engagement without appearing Salesy, is to post your original story sans a direct link to your site.
 A lack of CTA will give a legitimate touch to your content.
-You can later share it after a prospect inquires about your business location.
+You can later share it after a prospect inquiries about your business location.

-Brands frequently use this strategy to increase their reach.
+Brands often use this strategy to increase their reach.

 4. Host an “Ask Me Anything” Session

 Imagine, if you were given a chance to get in-person feedback from your customers, what particular answers would you’ve sought?
 Thanks to the AMA post, you don’t have to envision it.

 Ask Me Anything are question-and-answer discussion threads leaders host on Reddit to connect with their audience.

 The idea initially emerged in 2009 when a subreddit named r/IAMA went viral for its innovative approach.
 Later, as more niche AMA communities formed, the idea became quite famous.
 Now, top leaders and influencers use AMA sessions to encourage engagement.

 As an entrepreneur, AMA posts can help you achieve multiple goals.
 You can introduce a concept, promote your product, and build relationships with your existing customers.
 Really, you can pretty much establish your authority with a single thread!